 The Food Innovation Group provides members interested in innovative food design and development (from concept through to final product) with an opportunity to engage and share knowledge with others.

 It has a broad scope, covering all areas related to raw materials (ingredients and packaging), culinary aspects, design thinking, intellectual property as well as insights and trends.
-It also considers topics such as commerciality, product process development and new product launches as well as managing critical paths (stage-gate process), and will contribute to relevant publications.
+It also considers topics such as commerciality, product process development and new product launches as well as managing critical paths (stage-gate process), and contributing to relevant publications.

 They will be involved in a wide range of activities, including face to face events, webinars and discussion workshops, to engage IFST members, share ideas and knowledge, and support the food sector.

-Meet the Food Innovation (Product & Packaging) Group committee:
+Meet the Food Innovation (Product & Packaging) Group Committee